Quick Start Guide

 If so, make sure you turn on Wrist Temperature to track while you sleep.
 To enable, go into Settings and into Wrist Temperature.
 Once activated your temperature will appear on the Today tab.
 More details on setup can be found here.

 Can I Use More Than One Apple Watch?

 Yes you can use multiple Watches.
+As a number of users upgrade Watches they keep one for sleeping and one for day use.
 Just make sure that both Watches are on the same WatchOS version (if possible) and are paired with your iPhone.